 The choice to pursue a four-year degree after High School is not an easy one.
-Broadly speaking, you are promised higher-paying jobs and more demand in the job market, but are expected to spend exorbitant amounts of money and forgo time gaining real experience elsewhere.
+Broadly speaking, you are promised higher-paying jobs and more demand in the job market but are expected to spend exorbitant amounts of money and forgo time gaining real experience elsewhere.
 So, is it worth it?
-Well, it depends, everyone is different and the answer varies accordingly.
+It depends; everyone is different, and the answer varies accordingly.

 The College Debt Numbers

-From a general economic perspective, it’s still worth it to earn a college degree.
-On average, students that graduate with a bachelor’s, regardless of their major, will increase their earnings potential relative to their non-bachelor counterparts.
+From a general economic perspective, earning a college degree is still worth it.
+On average, students who graduate with a bachelor’s, regardless of their major, will increase their earnings potential relative to their non-bachelor counterparts.
 They will, on average, earn over their lifetimes a “cumulative… $1.19 million, which is twice what the typical high school graduate earns, and $335,000 more than what the typical associate degree graduate earns.”
 (Hamilton, 2014).

 The cost of a four-year degree “averages $102,000”, which means that even if you include the average $30,000 debt students graduate with, in pure numbers terms, it’s still worth it.

 There is also an opposite relationship between the level of education and the unemployment rate– as formal education goes up, unemployment goes down.
 This means that if you go to college you are statistically less likely to be unemployed.

 This, of course, gives no information about underemployment (whereby people have jobs they are overqualified for), but the answer is clear nonetheless: on average, it is better to go to college than not.

 However, an average is just that.
 It gives a vague idea of where people stand but nothing about the variability and true distribution of the population.